BreeDurbin/Aphrils-Widget-Library/index.md

 # Under construction.
-This will be up in 1-2 days
+This will be fully up in 1-2 days

 This is the support and Documantation page for Aphril's Widget Library.